l1va/telecambot/README.md

 #### Running

-Update 'Get rid of proxy, because it works unstable'.
+Update 'Get rid of proxy, because it is unstable'.

 To run the program use ./main.py